facebook tracking

 How to blouse boots 11 1

 Slide a couple of fingers under your sock, pull it away from your boot shaft, and begin tucking your pant leg underneath it.
 Work your way all the way around your boot, and make sure all of your pants leg is under the rolled-over sock.
-Because your sock goes all the way to the top of your boot, keep tucking your pant leg beneath the sock all the way to the top of your boot.

-You’ll need to do this while kneeling; if you tuck your pants under your sock while your leg is straight, the moment you bend your leg, the blouse comes free, and you have to start over.
+You’ll need to do this while kneeling.
+If you tuck your pants under your sock while your leg is straight, the moment you bend your leg, the blouse comes free, and you have to start over.

 Step 4: Tidy Up Your Pant Leg

 Once you’ve tucked your pants under your socks to the top of your boots, you can gently pull the pant leg in opposite directions to tidy it up a little.
-Make sure there are no bunched-up areas under the sock; it makes the blousing look neater and stops any uncomfortable bumps.
+Make sure there are no bunched-up areas under the sock as it makes the blousing look neater and stops any uncomfortable bumps.

-And that’s it; you’ve successfully bloused your boots using nothing but a bit of ingenuity.
 While this method isn’t my favorite way to blouse boots, it’s certainly effective and much smarter than tucking your pants into your boots.
 An excellent hack for those times you’re caught out.

 My video on 5 of the most common military boot lacing styles

-How to Blouse Your Boots without Bands
+How to Blouse Your Boots Without Bands

-Rubber Bands
+Using Rubber Bands

 If you’ve got some rubber bands to hand, you could follow my boot band guide above, but instead of using boot bands, replace them with a few rubber bands instead.
 It’s as simple as pulling the rubber bands up your boot from the toe end and then following my boot band instructions.